 To get around by bus within Swedish Lapland, check out ltnbd.se and tabussen.nu.

 For Covid-19 information for tourists in Sweden, please visit krisinformation.se.

 In Swedish Lapland, nature is always the focal point.
-The vast, untamed nature that is.
+The vast, untamed nature, that is.
 Like the deep forests, the highest peaks and the most furiously flowing rivers.
 We have it all.
-And it’s no secret that the train is the nature-friendly way to travel.
+And it’s no secret that the train is a nature-friendly way to travel.